Private spaceflight: American deregulation

 In 1962, Congress passed its first law relaxing the prohibition on private involvement in space, the Communications Satellite Act of 1962.
 While largely focusing on the satellites of its namesake, this was described by both the law's opponents and advocates of private space, as the first step on the road to privatization.

 While launch vehicles were originally bought from private contractors, from the beginning of the Shuttle program until the Space Shuttle Challenger disaster in 1986, NASA attempted to position its shuttle as the sole legal space launch option.
-But with the mid-launch explosion/loss of Challenger came the suspension of the government-operated shuttle flights, reigniting the discussion about a commercial launch industry.
+The loss of Challenger brought the suspension of the government-operated shuttle flights, reigniting the discussion about a commercial launch industry.

 On 4 July 1982, the Reagan administration released National Security Decision Directive Number 42 which officially set its goal to expand United States private-sector investment and involvement in civil space and space-related activities.

 On 16 May 1983, the Reagan administration issued National Security Decision Directive Number 94 encouraging the commercialization of expendable launch vehicles (ELVs), which directed that, "The U.S. Government will license, supervise, and/or regulate U.S. commercial ELV operations only to the extent required to meet its national and international obligations and to ensure public safety."

 On 30 October 1984, US President Ronald Reagan signed into law the Commercial Space Launch Act.
 This enabled an American industry of private operators of expendable launch systems.
 Prior to the signing of this law, all commercial satellite launches in the United States were restricted by Federal regulation to NASA's Space Shuttle.
 The act also added a new clause to NASA's mission statement:

 (c) Commercial Use of Space. - Congress declares that the general welfare of the United States requires that the Administration seek and encourage, to the maximum extent possible, the fullest commercial use of space.

 On 11 February 1988, the Presidential Directive declared that the government should purchase commercially available space goods and services to the fullest extent feasible and shall not conduct activities with potential commercial applications that preclude or deter Commercial Sector space activities except for national security or public safety reasons.

 On 5 November 1990, United States President George H. W. Bush signed into law the Launch Services Purchase Act.
 The Act, in a complete reversal of the earlier Space Shuttle monopoly, ordered NASA to purchase launch services for its primary payloads from commercial providers whenever such services are required in the course of its activities.